Pro Bono FAQs

 - When I secure a pro bono position, how do I enroll for Pro Bono?

-You must add 310-A Pro Bono to your class schedule in DataVU preferably in the semester in which you plan to complete the pro bono hours.
+You must add 310-A Pro Bono to your class schedule in DataVU preferably during any registration periods for the semester in which you plan to complete the pro bono hours.
 However, you can begin your pro bono work before registering for the 310-A course.

 - How many Pro Bono hours must I complete during my three years of law school?

-Enrolled students must complete forty (40) hours of pro bono service.
+Enrolled students must complete sixty (60) hours of pro bono service.

 - May I complete more than the required number of Pro Bono hours?